williamdlees/digger/docs/_build/html/_sources/install.rst.txt

 Development versions are available from `GitHub <https://github.com/williamdlees/digger>`__.

 Digger requires `BLAST <https://www.ncbi.nlm.nih.gov/books/NBK279690/>`__ to be installed.
+If you use conda/anaconda on Linux or Mac we recommend installing BLAST with conda:

+    > conda install bioconda::blast

+Alternatively, please follow the link for installation instructions.
 No BLAST databases are needed: just the executable.

 Once BLAST has been installed, please verify by typing `blastn --help` at the command line: if everything is ok, it should provide usage instructions.

 If you encounter the error ``Cannot allocate memory``, this is coming from BLAST makeblastdb.
 Please set the environment variable ``BLASTDB_LMDB_MAP_SIZE=100000000``.